Health Articles

 3. 11 Reasons to add vitamin C serum to your skincare routine. https://www.healthline.com/health/beauty-skin-care/vitamin-c-serum-benefits#how-to-use (Retrieved on May 3rd, 2021).

-There are many factors influencing number of hair falls, from disease related symptoms to simply due to nutrient deficiency.
+There are many factors influencing the number of hair falls, from disease-related symptoms to simply nutrient deficiency.
 Some commonly heard causes of hair falls are alopecia, thyroid problems, and lupus.
-Which is why it is important to know how much hair falls is normal and when should you go and seek treatment.
+Which is why it is important to know how much hair falls are normal and when you should go and seek treatment.

-According to America Academy of Dermatology, common hair falls per day is about 50 to 100 strands of hair, as we have more than about 100 000 hair follicles on head only, thus losing about 50 – 100 strands of hair per day will not causing you bald, patchiness, and spots, but of course if you have longer hair, losing hair is more noticeable as compared to if you have shorter hair.
-Also, formation of spots, patchiness, bald in your hair area, and pattern of clumps of hair loss, is a sign that you need to seek primary care doctors or dermatologist.
+According to the American Academy of Dermatology, common hair falls per day are about 50 to 100 strands of hair, as we have more than about 100 000 hair follicles on the head alone.
+Thus, losing about 50 to 100 strands of hair per day will not cause you baldness, patchiness, or spots, but of course, if you have longer hair, losing hair is more noticeable as compared to if you have shorter hair.
+Also, the formation of spots, patchiness, baldness in your hair area, and the pattern of clumps of hair loss are signs that you need to seek the advice of a primary care doctor or dermatologist.

-Generally, according to scientist it is hard to quantify normal number of hair loss since it is still depending on gender, the way hair is style and frequency of hair styling, frequency of hair colouring, washing, bleaches, brushing, and heat styling.
-It is also noted that, women tend to loss hair more than man as 40% of women style hair a lot more than men and because women experience certain life events which makes them losing more hair such as during pregnancy, postpartum, and menopause.
+Generally, according to scientists, it is hard to quantify the normal number of hair losses since it still depends on gender, the way hair is styled, the frequency of hair styling, the frequency of hair colouring, washing, bleaching, brushing, and heat styling.
+It is also noted that women tend to lose more hair than men, as 40% of women style their hair a lot more than men, and because women experience certain life events that make them lose more hair, such as during pregnancy, postpartum, and menopause.

-But, if you are experiencing more hair loss than usual and it is not something due to diseases, or life events that makes you stress you might need to find solution in making your hair grow healthier again!
+But if you are experiencing more hair loss than usual and it is not something due to diseases or life events that makes you stressed, you might need to find a solution to make your hair grow healthier again!

-The answer to this is by improving your diet!
+The answer to this is to improve your diet!

-According to studies, minerals, and micronutrients such as biotin is responsible for keratin production which will help with hair growth.
-Vitamin C act as strong antioxidants to scavenge free radical in hair follicles resulting in strong hair root, it also helps to produce collagen which strengthen and prevent hair from becoming brittle and breaking.
-Vitamin C also helps to absorb more iron into the body which can prevent anaemia, that can lead to more hair loss.
+According to studies, minerals and micronutrients such as biotin are responsible for keratin production, which will help with hair growth.
+Vitamin C acts as a strong antioxidant to scavenge free radicals in hair follicles, resulting in strong hair roots.
+It also helps to produce collagen, which strengthens and prevents hair from becoming brittle and breaking.
+Vitamin C also helps to absorb more iron into the body, which can prevent anaemia, which can lead to more hair loss.

-Another important nutrient is vitamin A, vitamin A is abundance in yellowish -orange food, such as carrot but it is also in greenish food such as spinach.
-It helps skin gland to produce sebum, which will make hair less frizzy, brittle, and easily broken.
-Although vitamin A, can improve your hair condition but too much vitamin A might be dangerous to your body and can harm your hair!
-So, consume vitamin A rich food moderately.
+Another important nutrient is vitamin A. Vitamin A is abundant in yellowish-orange foods, such as carrots, but it is also present in greenish foods, such as spinach.
+It helps skin glands produce sebum, which will make hair less frizzy, brittle, and easily broken.
+Although vitamin A can improve your hair condition, too much vitamin A might be dangerous to your body and harm your hair!
+So, consume vitamin-rich foods moderately.

-Minerals that play an important role for hair growth and repair is zinc.
+Zinc is a mineral that is essential for hair growth and repair.
 It also helps to keep the oil glands around the follicles working properly.
-Zinc rich food such as oysters, spinach, beef, and meat, helps to reduce hair loss caused by zinc deficiencies.
+Zinc-rich foods such as oysters, spinach, beef, and meat help reduce hair loss caused by zinc deficiencies.

-In conclusion, by identifying the type of nutrient that is beneficial for your hair health might give idea on what can you improve and what are you lacking on your diet.
-In effort to improve hair health, hair care routine, such as washing hair when needed, avoid heat styling and excessive hair styling, avoid exposure of hair to colorant, chemical etc that can harm for some time can help to improve hair condition.
+In conclusion, identifying the type of nutrient that is beneficial for your hair health might give you an idea of what you can improve on and what you are lacking in your diet.
+In an effort to improve hair health, a hair care routine, such as washing hair when needed, avoiding heat styling and excessive hair styling, and avoiding exposure of hair to colourants, chemicals, etc. that can harm the hair for some time, can help improve its condition.

 Collagen and it benefits to hair, skin, and nails.